cnabio/cnab-spec/101-bundle-json.md

       - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
       - `destination`: Indicates where (in the invocation image) the parameter is to be written (REQUIRED)
         - `env`: The name of an environment variable
-        - `path`: The fully qualified path to a file that will be created
+        - `path`: The fully qualified path to a file that will be created.
+Specified path MUST NOT be a subpath of /cnab/app/outputs.
       - `else`: Parameter validation requiring that the user-provided value match the specified schema.
 Only matches if the user-provided value does NOT match the schema provided in the `if` property.
 MUST be a JSON schema.
 (OPTIONAL)
       - `enum`: Parameter validation requiring that the user-provided value is one of the specified items in the specified array.
 MUST be a non-empty array of unique elements that can be of any type.
 (OPTIONAL)
       - `examples`: Sample JSON values associated with a particular schema.
 MUST be an array.
 (OPTIONAL)